Business Logic Vulnerabilities¶

 - We do an initial directory enumeration and find that there is an

-directory but it returns us a401 Unauthorized
+/admindirectory but it returns us a401 Unauthorizederror.

 - Concurrently, we attached burp proxy and surfed the website normally trying all the functionalities